Alaladevictor/ProXima-pay-web-project/README.md

 git clone https://github.com/yourusername/ProXimaPay.git
 ```

 ## Things I learned
 - How to make websites responsive
 - How to use CSS variables
 - JavaScript DOM manipulation
 - How to work with external libraries
 - Git basics
-- How important commenting code is!
+- How important commenting code is

 ## Things I want to add
 - [ ] Make the forms actually work